umadb-io/website/docs/key-features.md

 ## Dynamic Consistency Boundaries

+UmaDB is designed to be directly consistent with the [specification for DCB](https://dcb.events/specification/).

+The API is simple and intuitive, and has been tested and approved by the DCB team.

+UmaDB has one method for reading events, and one method for writing events.

 UmaDB lets you define exactly when an event can be appended, creating a flexible consistency boundary.
 You can:

 * **Enforce business rules** by ensuring new events are appended only if certain events do not already exist